Background

 The sex of a human, female or male, is determined genetically at conception (fertilization), and is observable before birth.
 Having the biological function to produce eggs or sperm does not require that eggs or sperm are ever produced.
 Some females or males may not or may no longer produce eggs or sperm due to factors such as age, congenital disorders or other developmental conditions, injury, or medical conditions that cause infertility.

 A person's sex is unchangeable and determined by objective biology.
 The use of hormones or surgical interventions do not change a person's sex because such actions do not change the type of gamete that the person's reproductive system has the biological function to produce.
-Rare disorders of sexual development do not constitute a third sex because these disorders do not lead to the production of a third gamete.
+Rare disorders of female or male sexual development do not constitute a third sex because these disorders do not lead to the production of a third gamete.
 That is, the reproductive system of a person with such a disorder does not produce gametes other than eggs or sperm.
+Recognition of this objective biological reality, moreover, does not preclude the accommodation of persons with disorders of female or male sexual development.

 The Department has long recognized that the biological differences between females and males require sex-specific practices in medicine and research to ensure optimal health outcomes and rigorous research, including by considering sex as a biological variable.